-All parties to family law proceedings, whether they are commenced in the Federal Circuit Court or Family Court, must file an Application setting out with particularity the orders they are asking the court to make.
+All parties to family law proceedings, whether they are commenced in the Federal Circuit Court or Family Court, must file an Application or a Response to the other party’s Application, setting out the orders they are asking the court to make.
 This incudes the orders they want the court to make on an interim basis and on a final basis.
 The court can make both interim and final parenting orders after a contested hearing or by agreement between the parties (consent orders).

 Interim Orders are temporary orders made by the court until Final Orders can be made.
-The nature of the family law system in Melbourne means that most parties will wait approximately 12 months for a Final Hearing.
+The nature of the family law system means that most parties will wait 12 months or longer for a Final Hearing.
 Therefore, parties often require parenting orders to be made prior to a Final Hearing.

 Interim Parenting Orders often made by the court include the following:

 - The allocation of parental responsibility, including whether one parent has sole parental responsibility for making decisions relating to the care, welfare and development of the children or whether parental responsibility is to be equally shared between the parties;

 - With which parent the children shall live and the amount of time they will spend with the other parent, including time during the week, on weekends, during special occasions and during the school holiday periods;

 - The frequency of communication between the children and the parents;